swcarpentry/git-novice/03-create.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain how to create a Git repository locally.
+> *   Creating a local Git repository

 Once Git is configured,
 we can start using it.